 |GRE||Required test for admission to most graduate schools and a growing number of business schools.||Analytic Writing: 2 Essays: 30 min. each

 Verbal: 2 sections: 35 min.

 Experimental section: either math or verbal. (not scored)

 |Computerised multi-stage test||The Verbal and Quantitative scores ranging from 130 to 170 in 1-point increments.
 The essay is scored from 0-6 in .5 point increments.||English vocabulary strongly tested||$195 +VAT|

 What does this mean?

 MBA applicants may not need to take the GMAT in order to get into certain business schools if they've already taken the GRE and their score is still valid.
-If you find the GMAT daunting and think the GRE might be better for you, then you may have the choice of taking either test, depending on which programmes you are applying to.
+If you find the GMAT daunting and think the GRE might be better for you, then you may have the choice of taking either test, depending on which programmes to which you are applying.

 So, if you have a strong maths background or English is more difficult for you then the GMAT might be the better exam for you to take.
 Vice versa, if you have a strong English background but struggle in maths then the GRE may be the better option for you.